lliendo/Radar/docs/plugins-development.rst

 Before we end up this section you may be wondering : How should I use the checks and contacts lists in the on_check_reply() method ?

-Radar has (internally) among many abstractions have two that you will use directly in any plugin : Contact and Check.
+Radar has (internally) among many abstractions two that you will use directly in any plugin : Contact and Check.
 Whenever you get a reply you get a list that contains contact objects and another list that contains check objects.

-Contact and check objects have some attributes that you can read to perform some work.
+Contact and Check objects have some attributes that you can read to perform some work.
 For example : every contact object contains a name, an email an optionally a phone number.
 The following piece of code shows how to read any useful value (both from a contact and a check) :